devcarlosperez/CanAccesible/docs/domain-dns-setup.md

 sudo apt install nginx
 ```

-### 4.2.
-Handling Conflicts (Apache)
+### 2. Handling Conflicts (Apache)

-Some DigitalOcean Droplet images come with Apache pre-installed, which may occupy port 80.
+DigitalOcean Droplet come with Apache pre-installed, which may occupy port 80.
 If you encounter an error starting Nginx, check for Apache:

 1.  **Stop Apache:**
     ```bash